yasirkula/UnityIngameDebugConsole/README.md

 ### A. ABOUT

+This asset is a means to see debug messages (logs, warnings, errors, exceptions) in-game in a build (also assertions in editor).
+It also has a built-in console that allows you to enter commands and execute pre-defined functions in-game.
+It is super easy to configure a new command; the only restriction is that the parameter types should match one of the supported types: int, float, bool, string, Vector2, Vector3 and Vector4.
+See *README.pdf* for more information and example code snippets...

-This package is a simple console window for **Unity 3D** that helps you see debug messages (logs, errors, exceptions, warnings and assertions) in-game to easily debug your game.
-User interface is created with **uGUI** and costs 1 SetPass call (and 6 to 9 batches).
+User interface is created with **uGUI** and costs 1 SetPass call (and 6 to 10 batches).
 It is possible to drag, resize and hide the console window during the game.
-Once the console is hidden, a small popup will take its place to notify the user of new log entries.
-It is also possible to reposition the popup during the game.
+Once the console is hidden, a small popup will take its place (which is also draggable).

 ![popup](https://yasirkula.files.wordpress.com/2016/06/ingamedebugconsolepopuppng.png)